DrewNaylor/guinget/docs/How-to-use.md

 - `Package list>Apply changes...`
 - Pressing `Ctrl+H`

-You can install one package at a time by double-clicking or pressing `Enter` on each package in the list to install it when ready.
+Using the `Confirm changes` button will bulk-apply all listed changes.
+Alternatively, you can apply one change at a time by double-clicking or pressing `Enter` on each package in the list to install (or uninstall, when that's available) it when ready.

 ### Installation options